 You could even catch the train to Onehunga and pick up the walk from the station!

-The New Zealand Transport Agency is proposing to replace the old Mangere Bridge….read more here.
+The New Zealand Transport Agency is proposing to replace the old Mangere Bridge.
+Stop and relax at Onehunga’s beach Taumanu.
+Discover more about Onehunga’s rich past, click here.

-Stay on track…find this walk’s map and directions guide (GS-049 Mangere Bridge to Onehunga Loop) and other walk self-guides at our Walk Store
+Stay on track…find this walk’s map and directions guide (AC-049 Mangere Bridge to Onehunga Loop) and other walk self-guides at our Walk Store

 Panmure Basin is a fun family walk in Auckland with several distractions – there is access to 3 playgrounds, and on weekends there is a mini-train ride (runs on Sundays from 1pm to 4pm) and you can stop and watch people controlling their boats on the pond.
 Keep an eye on the tide chart – it does look prettier at high tide.